Multi-use Commercial Kitchen

 food processing & preservation

 Baking fresh bread daily is one of those old community traditions that we would like to see restored.
 Something magic happens when you combine simple things like flour, water, and yeast, the warmth of a bakers hands, and a little fire.
-In the kitchen we will be dedicated to exploring this magic and its many forms.
+In the kitchen we are dedicated to exploring this magic and its many forms.